wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is a sleek and affordable chat platform designed to cover all your chat needs.

-Chat with your visitors for **live support** to boost sales and increase website engagement with **chat rooms**.
+Flyzoo is a sleek and affordable chat platform designed to cover all your chat needs: chat with your visitors for **live support** to boost sales and increase website engagement with **chat rooms**.

 Features include real time visitor monitoring, private chat, floating and embeddable chat rooms, avatars, user list, bad words filtering, emoticons and much more...